NVIDIA/hpc-container-maker/docs/building_blocks.md

 [XPMEM](#xpmem) building blocks should also be installed prior to this building block.

-As a side effect, this building block modifies `PATH` and `LD_LIBRARY_PATH` to include the UCX build.
+As a side effect, this building block modifies `PATH` to include the UCX build.

 __Parameters__